a20351766/udo.1.4.0/docs/source/chaincode.rst

-an application developer developing a blockchain application/solution entitled :doc:`chaincode4ade`, and the other, :doc:`chaincode4noah` oriented to the blockchain network operator who is responsible for managing a blockchain network, and who would leverage the Hyperledger Fabric API to install, instantiate, and upgrade chaincode, but would likely not be involved in the development of a chaincode application.
+an application developer developing a blockchain application/solution entitled :doc:`chaincode4ade`, and the other, :doc:`chaincode4noah` oriented to the blockchain network operator who is responsible for managing a blockchain network, and who would leverage the Hyperledger UDO API to install, instantiate, and upgrade chaincode, but would likely not be involved in the development of a chaincode application.